jmswaney/thesis/source/09_introduction.md

 length scales, including synapses, neurons, and various brain regions.
 Synapses can transfer signals via neurotransmitters and form local connections between neurons.
 Neurons can project over long distances, allowing these local synaptic connections to be used to construct a large-scale intercellular network.
+Glia support neuronal function and influence synaptic remodeling, and microglia patrol the parenchyma to clear debris and respond to inflammatory signals.
 Although the human brain consists of approximately 100 billion neurons, this number pales in comparison to over 100 trillion synaptic connections within the same brain.
 This combinatorial explosion of intercellular interactions in the brain is simultaneously what gives rise its emergent properties and what makes it so difficult for neuroscientists to understand.

-The pioneering work of Ramon y Cajal depicted neural structures with unprecidented detail and revealed the existence of different types of neurons.
+The pioneering work of *Ramon y Cajal* depicted neural structures with unprecidented detail and revealed the existence of different types of neurons.
 Since then, it has become clear that the brain is no exception to the intimate link between structure and function seen throughout biology.
 Above the